magicleap/developer-portal-docs/docs/unity-api/api/UnityEngine.XR.MagicLeap/MLMedia/Player/UnityEngine.XR.MagicLeap.MLMedia.Player.md

 ### int GetPositionMilliseconds {#int-getpositionmilliseconds}

-Gets the current position of the video in milliseconds
+Gets the current position of the video in milliseconds.

 ```csharp
 public int GetPositionMilliseconds()